SciCatProject/scicatlive/README.md

 - Jobs - this mechanism posts to a [message broker](./services/backend/services/rabbitmq/).
 In v3 it can then trigger [down stream processes](./services/backend/services/v3/services/archivemock/).
 To use this a RabbitMQ server is enabled.
-- [Elasticsearch](./services/backend/services/v4/services/elastic/) - creates an elasticsearch service to provide full text search in the backend.
+- [OpenSearch](./services/backend/services/v4/services/opensearch/) - creates an opensearch service to provide full text search in the backend.

 Services that can be integrated with SciCat are: